Analogue Gravity: Phenomenological Applications of Analogue Models

 Now, given an approximately stationary, and at the very least metastable, classical black-hole-like configuration, a standard quantum mode analysis leads to the existence of Hawking radiation in the form of phonon emission.
 This shows, among other things, that quantum corrections to the classical behaviour of the system must make the configuration with a sonic horizon dynamically unstable against Hawking emission.
-Moreover, in an analogue system with quantum fluctuations that maintain strict adherence to the equivalence principle (no MDR) it must then be impossible to create an isolated truly stationary horizon by external means --- any truly stationary horizon must be provided with an external power source to stabilize it against Hawking emission.
-That is, in an analogue system one could in principle, by manipulating external forces, compensate for the backreaction effects that in a physical general relativity scenario cause the horizon to shrink (or evaporate) and thus becomes non-stationary.
+As a consequence, in any system (analogue or general relativistic) with quantum fluctuations that maintain strict adherence to the equivalence principle (no MDR), it must then be impossible to create an isolated \emph{truly stationary} horizon by merely setting up external initial conditions and letting the system evolve by itself.
+However, in an analogue system a truly stationary horizon can be set up by providing an external power source to stabilise it against Hawking emission.
+Once one compensates, by manipulating external forces, for the backreaction effects that in a physical general relativity scenario cause the horizon to shrink or evaporate, one would be able to produce, in principle, an analogue system exhibiting precisely a stationary horizon and a stationary Hawking flux.